-I have had the privilege of receiving several honors throughout my career including a United States Fulbright Scholarship in 2009, the American Medical Association Foundation’s Excellence in Medicine Leadership Award in 2014, and was recently named an Edgar Fellow in 2016, one of 40 emerging political and policy leaders in Illinois.
+I have had the privilege of receiving several honors throughout my career including a United States Fulbright Scholarship in 2009, the American Medical Association Foundation’s Excellence in Medicine Leadership Award in 2014, an Edgar Fellow in 2016, as one of 40 emerging political and policy leaders in Illinois, and most recently was named a Friend of Education in 2018 by the Illinois Education Association.
 I am also a leader in organized medicine, having served on national committees for the Association of American Medical Colleges and on the Board of Trustees for the Illinois State Medical Society and the Chicago Medical Society.
 I continue to serve on committees for the American Academy of Pediatrics, its Illinois Chapter, and sit on the Board of Trustees for the Sangamon County Medical Society.

 I am thankful every day to have a loving, talented wife and two amazing young daughters.
 We love to read, watch movies, travel, and root for our beloved Chicago sports teams.